Three years ago, Andrew Zimmern proclaimed Filipino food to be the next great thing. So why hasn’t it really happened yet?

-Cebu lechon is the exception though so if any foreigners want to try roast pig, then I suggest going for the Cebu variety.
-It’s pretty flavorful and doesn’t need any sarsa.
+Cebu lechon is the exception so if any foreigners want to try roast pig, then I suggest going for the Cebu variety.
+It’s very flavorful in comparsion and doesn’t need any sarsa.
 This is the regional variety of lechon that Anthony Bourdain once hailed as the “best pig ever”.

 In any case, have you tried Filipino food?
 Did you like it?
 What are your favorite dishes in Filipino cuisine?
 Let us know in the comments below!

 Some of the links in this guide are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!